am1goo/bloodseeker-unity/README.md

     .AddTrail(new BloodseekerSDK.Android.AndroidLibraryTrail("SomeLibrary")) //it will be converted to libSomeLibrary.so
     .AddTrail(new BloodseekerSDK.Android.AndroidClassNameTrail("xyz.abc.CheatActivator")) //any java class can be found here .AddTrail(new BloodseekerSDK.Android.AndroidPackageNameTrail("xyz.abc")) //you can use package name instead of class name (but it's much slower)
+    .AddTrail(new BloodseekerSDK.Android.AndroidPathInApkTrail("META-INF/MANIFEST.MF")) //any files in base apk can be found here
     .SeekAsync();

     yield return op;